willerf/nex-lang/README.md

 ```bash
 mkdir build && cd build && cmake .. && make -j8
 ```
-- To verify everything is working correctly, run `./tests/tests` to run the unit tests.
+- To verify everything is working correctly, run `./tests/tests` to run the unit tests

 #### User Guide
 Within the build directly, you will find an executable named cnl.
 To compile your first program, simply run the executable and provide the filepath as an argument.